 - Mix 93.1 in Virginia has officially started playing 24/7 Christmas music!
 And anyone who says it's too early for Christmas music is just an old Scrooge!
 Crank that radio and listen to your favorite holiday music as long as you can take it.

-- Pandora has joined in on the holiday fun and provided an easy access list of all of their Christmas channels.
+- Pandora has joined in on the holiday fun and provided a list of all of their Christmas channels.
 With options like jazz, country, and rockin' holiday channels, there's something for everybody.

-- A rising star in the streaming music business, Spotify has got you covered with their Holiday Magic playlist.
+- Spotify has got you covered with their Holiday Magic playlist.
 Fa-la-la-la-all in love all over again with classics like Frosty the Snowman, Christmas Don't Be Late, and Santa Claus is coming to Town.

 What's Christmas without a good book?
 No Christmas I want to be a part of, that's for sure!
 So here are some amazing audiobooks — from classics to new favorites — to enjoy on the long wintery roads.